jmhuie/SlicerBiomech/README.md

 To normalize a variable, enable the check boxes of both the variables you want and the desired normalization method(s).
 If you use either the length or material normalization in your research, please cite the relevant papers.
 See the "How to Cite" section.

 # Output Details
 Segment Geometry presents the results as a table and automatically plots second moment of area over percent length of the segment.
 Segment Geometry will also generate a resampled and cropped volume of the segment for easy visualization of the individual slice geometries.
 Users should use this volume with the saved slice indices to examine specific slices.
+Below contains brief information on the possible computations.

 - Segment: Segment name.